Share

 How long does it take to get an Oregon CCB license?

 Typically 4-8 weeks total from starting pre-license training to receiving your license number.
-The breakdown: pre-license training takes 1-2 weeks depending on format and your schedule, exam scheduling through PSI adds a few days to a week, and CCB application processing takes 2-4 weeks after a complete submission.
+The breakdown: pre-license training takes 1-2 weeks depending on format and your schedule, exam scheduling through PSI adds a few days to a week, and CCB application processing takes about three weeks after a complete, error-free submission - faster if no information is missing.
 Bond and insurance setup can run parallel to training.
 Start those early to avoid delays at the application stage.

 How much does it cost to get an Oregon CCB license?